MAIF/shapash/docs/tutorials/tuto-smartpredictor-introduction-to-SmartPredictor.rst

 If contributions wanted are the ones associated to the class 0 (More useful in multiclass classification)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Then, you can easily change the ypred or the x given to the add_input to make new prediction and summary of your explanability
+You can change the ypred or the x given to the add_input to make new prediction and summary of your explanability.

-You can specify an ypred to get explanability from the label that you prefer to predict instead.
+Specify an ypred to get explanability from the label that you prefer to predict instead.

 .. code:: ipython3

-    predictor_load.add_input(x=person_x, ypred=pd.DataFrame({0}))
+    predictor_load.add_input(x=person_x, ypred=pd.DataFrame({"ypred":[0]}))

 .. code:: ipython3